sfei/d3-SimpleGraph/api/mod-data.md

 Updating data manually is somewhat tricky if there are multiple datasets attached to a data series.
 The data can be updated for all datasets of the same type of data series name, or the update can be specified by a specific index.

-However, figuring out what index this is may be tricky.
+However, figuring out what index this is may not be intuitive.
 While lines and areas are added one at a time, the function `addPointsData()` and `addPointsDataAsArray()` may be adding multiple points, with the former even potentially adding multiple points to different data series.
 In such a case, it may be helpful to [get the data series](./add-data.md#get-data-functions) and determine the specific index of the datum from the returned dataset.

 Any updated values will change or break the corresponding data bindings.